Tier List

 How This Ranking Decides Squad Value

-The weakest starter decides the first Cup spend
+The weakest starter sets the first Cup target

 Build A Soccer Squad Cup Mode Upgrade Priority Tier List FAQ